Updates, commentary, training and advice on immigration and asylum law

 There is no doubt that since I wrote the original version of this article in late 2017, the policy has significantly improved, in no small part thanks to the case of Dzineku-Liggison.
 Fee waivers are now more than a fanciful option which many didn’t consider at all.

-The application process, though, can still be improved.
+The application process can also still be improved.
 First and foremost, applicants still have to go through the demeaning and undignified process of explaining and justifying all their expenditures.
 That what many would consider well-deserved “treats”, like Christmas presents or a fancy dinner out, can be labelled as “extravagant” says a lot about the Home Office’s continued attitude towards migrants.
+Stakeholders have previously suggested that applicants in receipt of some benefits or asylum support should be “passported”, like in legal aid applications, which seems sensible to me.

 The fact that applications can only be made online is also very problematic, in particular for those who are destitute and may not have access to a computer.